jjaswanson4/specification-enhancements/submitted/api-details-finalization-SUP-folder/api-details-finalization-SUP-WIP.md

 ## Technical proposal

-> The SUP's technical details.
-There must be enough technical details that someone can take the information in this section and implement it on their own.

 ### General REST API information
 - This proposal recommends a server-side TLS-enabled REST API operating over HTTP1.1.